-Maintenance and repair workers needed for response and restoration increasingly live outside of San Francisco.
+Maintenance and repair workers needed for response and restoration in every sector increasingly live outside of San Francisco.

 Many people who service lifeline systems within San Francisco need to cross a bridge to get to work.
 These workers increasingly live in the far East Bay or Central Valley, as housing prices in the inner Bay Area become increasingly out of reach for them.

 Depending on the time of day of the event, rapid damage assessment and immediate repairs could be constrained by staffing resources, delaying restoration of the whole city.
 These workers need functioning transportation networks to get to San Francisco.

 In the short term, this problem can be ameliorated by coordinating access across the Bay Bridge and on BART, which will reopen quickly.
-However, the fastest response will come from those workers who live within the city.